rohanskamath/Admin_Dashboard_Website/README.md

 # AdaptNXT_ReactJS_Assessment
-A Sample Assesement built using React JS
+An AdaptNXT assessment built using React JS for the Interview process

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: